greedy854/25-cool-projects/README.md

-These are me 25+ cool projects in Html,Css,Js!
+These are me 25+ cool projects made in Html,Css,Js!